Boutros99/mangaInventory/README.md

 ## Purpose

 MangaVault is a web application project designed to manage and organize information about manga series and their respective genres.
-The purpose goal was to provide an interface for storing, retrieving, updating, and deleting information related to manga collections.
+The goal was to provide a website for storing, retrieving, updating, and deleting information related to manga collections.

 ## Features